-Compensated absences is classified as a long-term liability and totaled \$120,046 as of fiscal year-end.
+Compensated absences and the net OPEB obligation are classified as long-term liabilities and totaled \$103,362 and \$26,561, respectively, as of fiscal year-end.
 The City has assigned General Fund balance to address compensated absence liabilities.
-Please refer to Note 1 (H) on page 30 and Note 5 on page 40 for additional discussion related to compensated absences.

-At June 30, 2022, the City's OPEB obligation resulted in a net OPEB asset balance of \$243.
-The City's net OPEB liability decreased due to the California Employers' Retirement Benefit Trust (CERBT) asset return of 13.6% during measurement period June 30, 2021, resulting in a net OPEB asset.
-The City established the OPEB Trust in 2016 with a planned funding level of 80%, which is reviewed every two years.
-As of June 30, 2022, the net OPEB asset was fully funded through the OPEB Trust.
+The City established an OPEB Trust in 2016 with a planned funding level of 80%, which is reviewed every two years.
+As of June 30, 2021, the net OPEB obligation was funded at approximately 82.7% through the OPEB Trust.
 The funding ratio does not consider contributions made after the measurement date.